scala/docs.scala-lang/_overviews/toolkit/oslib-run-process.md

 ## Reading the output of a process

+(The particular commands in the following examples might not exist on all machines.)

 Above we saw that `call()` returned an `os.CommandResult`.
 We can access the result's entire output with `out.text()`, or as lines with `out.lines()`.